 Past investment programmes have built key routes in parts of Nelson - Tasman which forms the base structure of an integrated network to provide for and encourage an even greater proportion of the population to cycle as their main mode of transportation.
 Urban cycle facilities, including on-road and share path facilities, often do not join up to create a cohesive network and require cyclists to use roads with no facilities to complete journeys.

-The Nelson Tasman Cycle Trails Trust have proposed the Te Tauihu cycle highways concept with support from the Golden Bay Cycle and Walkways Society.
-This would consist of an extensive network of rural cycling facilities connecting urban and tourist locations within the Nelson Tasman region, and beyond to Marlborough.
+The Nelson Tasman Cycle Trails Trust have proposed the Te Tauihu cycle highways concept.
+This would consist of an extensive network of rural cycling facilities connecting urban and tourist locations in Nelson Tasman with Picton and Blenheim.
 These trails or routes are aimed primarily at recreational cycle users but can also double as commuter routes.
 This concept is supported in principle, but no funding is allocated in the next 10 years.